jekalmin/extended_openai_conversation/README.md

 ## How it works
 Extended OpenAI Conversation uses OpenAI API's feature of [function calling](https://platform.openai.com/docs/guides/gpt/function-calling) to call service of Home Assistant.

+Since "gpt-3.5-turbo" model already knows how to call service of Home Assistant in general, you just have to let model know what devices you have by [exposing entities](https://github.com/jekalmin/extended_openai_conversation#preparation)

 ## Installation
 1. Copy `extended_openai_conversation` folder into `<config directory>/custom_components`
 2. Restart Home Assistant